ithacaxyz/porto/apps/docs/pages/contracts/account.md

 #### Orchestrator Intents

 The orchestrator is given some special privileges in the account.
-These are dicussed in the [Orchestrator Integration](#orchestrator-integration) section.
+These are discussed in the [Orchestrator Integration](#orchestrator-integration) section.

 One of these privileges is the ability to verify signature & increment nonces before calling `execute` on the account.